Best energy tariff for low income households (UK guide, June 2026)

 Often best (when price certainty matters)

-- Fixed tariffs can help you plan bills, but check exit fees and whether unit rates are actually lower
+- Fixed tariffs can help you plan bills through the July cap rise, but check exit fees and whether unit rates are actually lower than the cap

 - Economy 7 / time-of-use only if your routine genuinely uses power off-peak (e.g., storage heaters)

 Important: There isn’t a single “low income tariff” that everyone can get.
 The right choice depends on payment method (Direct Debit vs receipt-of-bill vs prepayment), meter type (standard vs smart vs Economy 7), region, debt, and your annual usage.
-We show how to check each of these below.
+We show how to check each of these below — and which support schemes can cut the bill regardless of tariff.

-Best first step: get prices for your exact meter + payment method.
+Best second step: get prices for your exact meter + payment method, and compare against the £1,862 cap.

 Best third step: avoid tariff traps (exit fees, unsuitable Economy 7, standing charge shocks).